alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ```
 A value of `0xD2800000` is loaded into `w0`, which corresponds to the instruction `mov x0, 0`.
 The value in `patch_addr` is loaded into `x1`, and `0xD2800000` is written into memory at the address pointed to by `patch_addr`.
 The reason for this is that `patch_addr` points to an instruction inside the `image4_validate_property_callback()`, and replaces it - this is so that if an image is found to not be properly signed, instead of branching to a function that will reject it, `mov x0, 0` will set the return value to 0, so the device will think it is a validly-signed image.
 This is the signature check patch that is used to allow booting untrusted images.

-## Executing the payload
-With the payload in place and an `io_request` having it's `next` field pointing to an address inside our payload, we can trigger a USB reset.
-As always, this will process the list of pending requests (which we just allocated while stalled) as failed, and will invoke the callback for each of these requests.

-When it reaches our overflown `io_request` object, it will execute the callback (which is just a `nop` gadget to restore the link and FP registers) and then follow the `next` field to arrive in the middle of our payload.
-It will then try to execute the `callback` field of what it believes is an `io_request` object, but actually just begin executing our callback chain at the address we overflowed the `next` field with + the offset of the `callback` field in the `io_request` structure (`0x20`).
+And that's it - the payload has executed, signature checks are patched, the serial number is updated and the exploit is **finally complete**.

 # Conclusion
+With that, I will conclude this write-up on the checkm8 exploit.
+It has certainly been immensely interesting for me and I've learned a lot about both the BootROM, but also exploitation in general.
+Until researching checkm8, I had no idea how important memory leaks can be in exploitation.

+I hope that this write-up has offered a thorough insight into the checkm8 exploit, and that it has been helpful to you.

-If you spot any errors, please don't hesitate to contact me and let me know - I'd rather fix the errors ASAP than have anyone learn incorrect information!
+If you spot any errors, or have any feedback (positive or negative!), please don't hesitate to contact me and let me know - I'd rather fix the errors ASAP than have anyone learn incorrect information!
 Furthermore, extra questions are welcome and I will try to answer all as quick as I can.

 If you would like to contact me, drop me an email at alfie@alfiecg.uk.
 Thank you!